Skip to Content

 An important factor in determining what access you have to a student's records is also the Family Educational Rights and Privacy Act (FERPA), which limits the nature of information we're able to provide to anyone other than the student.

-Without a FERPA Grant Access form on file, there are still a number of other accessible resources on the Texas State website and on our College of Liberal Arts Advising Center website like those listed below:
+Without a FERPA Grant Access form on file, there are still a number of other accessible resources on the Texas State and Liberal Arts Advising website and like those listed below:

 • Refer to the Undergraduate Catalog for explanations of academic policies and for individual course descriptions of every course offered at Texas State University.